kamiada/octopusAPI/README.md

 ...and React.JS web application: octopus_web_app.

-First launch API, which should work on localhost 8080, then cd into folder with octopus_web_app and start with command
+First launch API, which should work on http://localhost:8080/octopus, then cd into folder with octopus_web_app and start with command

 ```npm start```